XtonevV/larp-souls/README.md

 .
 Dragon Tooth - Created from an everlasting dragon tooth.
 Legendary great hammer of Havel the Rock.
 The dragon tooth will never break as it is harder than stone, and it grants its wielder resistance to magic and flame.

 .
 Gavel Hammer - A cursed tool of Higuruma from Jujutsu Kaisen.
 His cursed technique allows him to manifest them whenever he needs one.

+.
+Dolchstreithammer - A unique warhammer with its head being shaped like a human hand

 ## Shields:
 .
 Crest Shield - Shield of a nameless knight, likely a high-ranking knight of Astora.
 One of the enchanted blue shields.
 The Crest Shield greatly reduces magic damage.